Guyana: Biodiversity and conservation

-Religious groups

-Religious sect groups

-In 2012 the population was 63% Christian, 25% Hindu, 7% Muslim.

-Religion is an important aspect of identity in Guyana and reflects the various external influences of colonialism and immigrant groups.
-Christianity was considered the prestigious religion, transmitting European culture and representing upward mobility in the colonial society.
-Missionaries and churches built schools, and until nationalization in the 1970s, nearly all schools were denominational.
-When Indians were brought to the country as indentured labour, Hinduism and Islam gained prominence, but for some decades neither were acknowledged for legal marriage.

-Some traditional African and Amerindian folk beliefs remain alongside the dominant religions.

-Government
+Government and politics

 Politics

-The politics of Guyana takes place in a framework of a Parliamentary representative democratic republic, in which the President of Guyana is both head of state and head of government, and of a multi-party system.
-Executive power is exercised by the President and the Government.
-Legislative power is vested in both the President and the National Assembly of Guyana.
-Historically, politics are a source of tension in the country, and violent riots have often broken out during elections.
+The politics of Guyana takes place in a framework of a parliamentary representative democratic republic, in which the president of Guyana is both head of state and head of government in a multi-party system.
+Executive power is exercised by the president and the government.
+Legislative power is vested in both the president and the National Assembly of Guyana.
+Historically, politics is a source of tension in the country, and violent riots have often broken out during elections.

 During the 1970s and 1980s, the political landscape was dominated by the People's National Congress.

-In 1992, the first constitutional elections were overseen by former United States President Jimmy Carter, and the People's Progressive Party led the country until 2015.
-The two parties are principally organised along ethnic lines and as a result often clash on issues related to the allocation of resources.
-In the General Elections held on 28 November 2011, the People's Progressive Party (PPP) retained a majority, and their presidential candidate Donald Ramotar was elected as president.
+In 1992, the first constitutional elections were overseen by former United States president Jimmy Carter, and the People's Progressive Party led the country until 2015.
+The two parties are principally organised along ethnic lines, and as a result, they often clash on issues related to the allocation of resources.
+In the general election held on 28 November 2011, the People's Progressive Party (PPP) retained a majority, and their presidential candidate Donald Ramotar was elected as president.

 On 11 May 2015, early general elections were held.
-A coalition of the A Partnership for National Unity-Alliance for Change (APNU-AFC) parties won 33 of the 65 seats in the National Assembly.
-On 16 May 2015, retired army general David A. Granger became the eighth President of Guyana.
+A coalition of the A Partnership for National Unity and Alliance for Change (APNU-AFC) parties won 33 of the 65 seats in the National Assembly.
+On 16 May 2015, retired army general David A. Granger became the eighth president of Guyana.
 However, on 21 December 2018, a vote of confidence was called for, regarding terms under which the government granted a franchise for offshore oil exploration.
-Legislator Charrandass Persaud defected from the coalition and the vote failed, requiring new elections.
+Legislator Charrandass Persaud defected from the coalition, and the vote failed, requiring new elections.
 The governing coalition litigated this result for the entire 90 days allowed for new elections.
-New elections were held on March 2, 2020, and results were declared on August 3, 2020, with the People's Progressive Party/Civic as the winner.
-Mohamed Irfaan Ali became the ninth President of Guyana.
+New elections were held on 2 March 2020, and results were declared on 3 August 2020, with the People's Progressive Party/Civic as the winner.
+Mohamed Irfaan Ali became the ninth president of Guyana.